pgvector/pgvector/README.md

 CREATE INDEX ON items USING ivfflat (embedding vector_cosine_ops);
 ```

 Indexes should be created after the table has some data for optimal clustering.
 Also, unlike typical indexes which only affect performance, you may see different results for queries after adding an approximate index.
+Vectors with up to 2,000 dimensions can be indexed.

 ### Index Options